cutormj/next-auth-mongodb-pageprotection-v2/README.md

 ## To start a website with 3rd Part Login,
 ## Clone ME!

+Before deployment, make sure to change the OAuth settings for the providers such us,
+- Callbacks

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started